 And they also want to be able to design their workflows right.
 They're looking for easy and intuitive interfaces; ones that make it easy to draw the connection between the on-screen flowchart they create and the way the contracts move from person to person when the workflow is put into action.

 So yes, CLM-use is evolving – but companies aren't just looking for any solution.
 They know the type of tools they need, and the level of usability they require.

 The more companies recognize how much they can streamline and save on their contract processes with the right tools, the more they're realizing that it's well worth their while to invest not just in a contract repository, but in a contract management solution that facilitates automation, analysis and optimization.

-It’s Time To Evolve Past Basic Contract Management, an August 2017 commissioned study conducted by Forrester Consulting on behalf of SpringCM.
+It’s Time To Evolve Past Basic Contract Management, a March 2018 commissioned study conducted by Forrester Consulting on behalf of SpringCM.